 When you are in the Personal context, all your actions are your own.

 Any Pen, Post, Project, or Collection created in the Team context is owned by the Team.
 That means any other Team member can see it, edit it, and save changes to it.

 Note there are no warnings about saving.
 If multiple Team members have the same Pen open, whoever saved last will be the version that saves.
 We plan to help out better with this in the future, but that’s how it is for now.
 When you open a Team-owned Pen or Project in the editor, you’ll be able to see when it was last edited, so you can tell if there seems to be any recent activity on that Pen.

 You can catch up with what your Team has been up to from the Recent Activity area.
 You’ll the Pens they’ve been creating, Pens they have hearted, new members joining the team, members that have left, and that kind of thing.
 You’ll also see your own activity (things you’ve done while in the Team context) there.

 Team Activity isn’t just for seeing what your Team has been up to, it’s also for seeing how others are interacting with your Team.
 You’ll see notifications of when others have commented on your Pens, Pens they have hearted, Collections they have added your Pens to, and more.

 When you are under the Team context, you can create new Team-owned Collections and add Pens to those collections.

 Any fellow Team member can add to Team-owned Collections, so you can collect Pens together.
-Any Team member may also delete a Collection.
+Any Team member may also delete or edit Collection.

 Commenting is a bit unique in the Team context.
-This is the one thing that doesn’t happen as a Team.
+This is another thing that doesn’t happen as a Team.
 If you leave a comment, you always leave it as yourself, not as the Team.